 You should start taking folic acid supplements as soon as you realise that you are pregnant.

 Pregnancy also means that you should abstain from alcohol consumption and smoking.

-Your next appointment is held at Risedale Surgery, which will include a booking with the Midwife and a discussion about antenatal classes.
+Your next appointment will be arranged by the Midwife which will include booking and a discussion about antenatal classes.
 You will then be seen at Furness General Hospital at for an ultra sound scan which is approximately 10-12 weeks gestation.
 A further ultrasound scan is done is done at 20 weeks gestation.